Dineshraja-DA/Zomato-Delivery-partner-analysis/README.md

 # Zomato-Delivery-partner-analysis
-This project takes a closer look at Zomato’s delivery operations to find useful insights about how well partners are performing and what trends can help make smarter business decisions.
+This project analyzes Zomato’s delivery operations to uncover meaningful insights about delivery partner performance, customer preferences, and business trends.
+By exploring data related to order details, partner efficiency, and payment preferences, the goal is to identify patterns that can improve delivery times, boost customer satisfaction, and optimize operational efficiency.

 # Key Objectives